 This is where our Mother had'st born thee.

-Let him as a seal upon your heart,
+Let be as a seal upon your heart,

 A seal upon your bridehead.